Simon-Briggs/sampleMeetupApp/README.txt

 3 - Topic of interest: 0 - many

 A save function saves the user's selected city, date and topic filters to a list of favorite filters.
+The save function requires an additional parameter to above:
+- filterName